 - Open the main menu, then click Dashboard.

 Create a visualization paneledit

-Create a treemap panel that shows the top sales regions and manufacturers, then add the panel to the dashboard.
+Create a treemap visualization panel that shows the top sales regions and manufacturers, then add the panel to the dashboard.

 - In the toolbar, click Edit.